mark-summerfield/uxf/README.md

 # UXF Overview

 Uniform eXchange Format (UXF) is a plain text human readable optionally typed storage format.

 UXF is designed to make life easier for software developers and data designers.
-It directly competes with csv, ini, json, toml, and yaml formats.
 One key advantage of UXF is that it supports custom (i.e., user-defined) types.
 This can result in more compact, more readable, and easier to parse data.
-And in some contexts it may prove to be a convenient alternative to sqlite or xml.

-UXF is an open standard.
-The UXF software linked from this page is all free open source software.

-The primary purpose of UXF is to make developers lives easier.
-It does this by providing a convenient, scalable, easy-to-use file format that can be used for most purposes, from configuration files to application data.
-And UXF-based formats are very easy to adapt to future requirements
+In general, UXF provides a convenient, scalable, editable (by hand or using a library) file format that can be used for most purposes, from configuration files to application data.
+UXF-based formats are very easy to adapt to future requirements.
+UXF directly competes with csv, ini, json, toml, yaml, and similar formats.
+In some contexts it may prove to be a convenient alternative to sqlite or xml.

 - [Datatypes](#datatypes)
     - [Table of Built-in Types](#table-of-built-in-types)